jonlld/jonlld/README.md

 ### Hi there 👋

-I am a creative and bilingual fullstack developer with a background in finance and literary translation, and a passion for building applications that help teach and empower.
+I am a bilingual finance professional / fullstack developer with a passion for building applications that help teach and empower.

 # Skills